oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 weighted avg       0.82      0.82      0.82      9769

-Original Scikit-learn time: 1019.58 s
-Classification report for SVC trained with the original scikit-learn:
+Execution time with the original Scikit-learn: 1019.58 s Classification report for SVC trained with the original scikit-learn:
               precision    recall  f1-score   support